akosbrachna/gps_tracker/README.md

 If the website is running in a phone's browser it will be periodically sending the gps coordinates to the server so long as the phone's browser is open.
 You will also see your contacts' locations on the map.

-An android application is being developed too.
-The android application as a foreground service can continuously be sending the gps locations from the phone to the server without having to keep the browser window open.
+An android application has been developed too.
+The android application as a foreground service is continuously sending the gps locations from the phone to the server.
 The android application can also send the coordinates to a given phone number as an sms text message in case no server or 3G connection is available.
 That project is also shared on
 <a href="https://github.com/akosbrachna/gps_tracking_android" target="_blank">github</a>